2019 Provincial Apiarist report

 Small hive beetle (Aethina tumida)

 SHB is an insect pest of honey bees.
-A total of 35 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario.
-This represents an increase in new detections in 2018 when compared to 2017 (n=18).
-Due to the high rate of inspection of colonies in the Niagara region to allow for the movement of colonies out of Ontario for pollination services, colonies in this region make up a large proportion of apiary inspections.
+A total of 26 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario.
+This represents a decrease in new detections in 2019 when compared to 2018 (n=35).
+Due to the high rate of inspection of colonies in the Niagara region to allow for the movement of colonies for out of province pollination, colonies in this region make up a large proportion of apiary inspections.

 SHB is capable of damaging colonies when conditions are ideal and when colonies are not managed properly.
 However, there have been very few reports of SHB creating damage under Ontario conditions.
 The presence of larvae, which is the main cause of SHB damage to colonies, is documented during apiary inspections.
 Although SHB larvae has been found in honey bee colonies in Ontario, they are typically at low, non-damaging levels of infestation.
 Any potential impact from SHB will depend on the beekeeper’s management practices and specific environmental conditions that may allow beetle larvae to increase.
 To date, the impact of this pest in Ontario has been limited.